DF3LX/Streambox/README.md

 # Streambox
 one button "Streambox"
-A litle Box that opens and close a stream
+A litle Box that is able to open and close a webstream